 5/5 Wand Specialization + 2/2 Martyrdom + 3/3 Improved Power Word + 1/1 Inner Focus + 3/3 Meditation + 5/5 Mental Agility + 1/2 Improved Power Word : Fortitude + 5/5 Mental Agility

 This is your final build.

 Class specific Addons

 Probably the most important tool that every player can use in Classic World of Warcraft is Skada damage meter.
 It basically lets you track your heal and damage statistics and compare them with other players in your party.
 Additionally Xp/Hr tracker might come in handy as it lets you see exactly how much experience are you making in your current location.
 From more important stuff there is also Outfitter which lets you change full set of items with just one click.
-This is especially good in Vanilla because it lets you equip Spirit set to recover health and mana between pulls.
+This is especially good in Vanilla because it lets you equip Spirit set to recover life and mana between pulls.

 Spirit > Intellect > Stamina > Agility > Strength

--Improves your mana regeneration rates.
+-Improves your mana regen rates.